What is a QR Business Card?

 QR codes should be used to add value to your business card; they shouldn't just link back to your site.
 It is very important that the QR code is of good quality - as a low resolution QR may not scan at all.
 This is why we recommend using vector based QR codes.

 Jim is a prolific networker, small business mentor and a supporter of anything 'community'.
 He is an ambassador for the National Apprenticeship Service (NAS/SFA) and Young Enterprise on the South Coast.
-Jim has recently been elected Area Leader for FSB (Federation of Small Business) for 2019-2021 and President of BNI Pavilion (Brighton) - What a busy lad!
+Jim has recently been elected Area Leader (Sussex) for FSB (Federation of Small Business) for 2019-2021 and President of BNI Pavilion (Brighton) - What a busy lad!
 He loves to spend his time encouraging entrepreneurial spirit in everyone he meets.
-And when it comes to print, there's nothing Jim doesn't know about quality design and ink on paper, promotional gifts and branded clothing.
+And when it comes to print, there's nothing Jim doesn't know about quality design, ink on paper, promotional gifts and branded clothing.
 He's an expert in all things branding.